-Pura Besakih Complex features three temples dedicated to the Hindu trinity: Shiva, Brahma and Vishnu.
-Pura Penataran Agung [Great Temple of State] in the center is dedicated to Shiva, the destroyer.
-This temple is the spiritual core of the Besakih complex.
-The terraces at the entrance to the temple are on echo of the Indonesian stepped pyramids.
-Only worshipers are allowed to use the entrance stairway decorated with carved figures from the Ramayana and Mahabharata, is exclusively accessible to worshipers.
-Visitors can observe the temple by walking along footpaths and looking over the low walls that surround it.
-Pura Kiduling Kreteg [Temple South of the Bridge] on the right side is dedicated to Brahma, the creator.
-In this temple is held the ‘Aci Ceremony’, a ceremony held as a plea for world happiness.
-Pura Batu Madeg [Temple South of the Standing Stone] on the left side is dedicated to Vishnu, the preserver.
+The Pura Besakih Complex features three temples devoted to the Hindu trinity: Shiva, Brahma, and Vishnu.
+The central temple, Pura Penataran Agung [Great Temple of State], is dedicated to Shiva, the destroyer.
+It serves as the spiritual nucleus of the Besakih complex.
+The terraces at the temple’s entrance resemble Indonesian stepped pyramids.
+The entrance stairway, adorned with intricately carved figures from the Ramayana and Mahabharata, is exclusively accessible to worshipers.
+Visitors can observe the temple by walking along footpaths and peering over the low surrounding walls.
+On the right side stands Pura Kiduling Kreteg [Temple South of the Bridge], dedicated to Brahma, the creator.
+Here, the ‘Aci Ceremony’ takes place, a plea for global happiness.
+On the left side stands Pura Batu Madeg [Temple South of the Standing Stone], dedicated to Vishnu, the preserver.
 A stone within this temple serves as a testament to the ancient origins of the region’s religious practices.

 Behind Pura Penataran Agung, it is worth climbing further up the mountain towards Pura Gelap [Temple of Lightning and Thunder].
-This temple offers an impressive sight with its towering dragon staircase.
-It also provides breathtaking views of the temple complex and its dramatic location.
+This temple offers an impressive sight with its majestic dragon staircase that reaches skyward.
+Moreover, it offers awe-inspiring vistas of the temple complex and its striking surroundings.

 Know Before You Go